Opioid Prescribing Work Group

 - Development of educational resources and messages for providers to use in communicating with patients about pain and the use of opioids to treat pain

-- Quality-improvement measures to assess variation and support improvement in clinical practice
+- Quality-improvement measures (DHS-7763) (PDF) to assess variation and support improvement in clinical practice

-- Two thresholds directed at Minnesota Health Care Program-enrolled providers with persistently concerning prescribing practices, one threshold that will trigger quality improvement and the other termination from the Minnesota Health Care Program
+- A threshold for Minnesota Health Care Programs-enrolled providers with persistently concerning prescribing practices that will trigger quality improvement; and disenrollment standards for termination from Minnesota Health Care Programs.

 Appointing authority: Commissioner of Human Services.